correlaid-paris/projects/README.md

 # Projects of CorrelAid Paris

-The main goal of this repository is to keep track of open projects from CorrelAid Paris.
+Here we keep track of open projects from CorrelAid Paris data-science volunteers.
 Repository has description of main topics of projects from CorrelAid Paris. https://correlaid.org/correlaid-x/paris/